During a colonoscopy, the doctor inserts a colonoscope into your rectum to check for abnormalities in your entire colon.

 A colonoscopy poses few risks.
 Rarely, complications of a colonoscopy may include:

-- Adverse reaction to the sedative used during the exam
+- A reaction to the sedative used during the exam

 - Bleeding from the site where a tissue sample (biopsy) was taken or a polyp or other abnormal tissue was removed

 - A tear in the colon or rectum wall (perforation)

 After discussing the risks of colonoscopy with you, your doctor will ask you to sign a consent form giving permission for the procedure.

 Before a colonoscopy, you'll need to clean out (empty) your colon.
 Any residue in your colon may make it difficult to get a good view of your colon and rectum during the exam.